shifenhutu/django-admin-advanced-search/docs/usage.md

 - `title:python author__name:john` - Books with titles containing "python" AND authors whose names contain "john"
 - `title:"Python Programming" publication_date:=2020` - Books with titles containing "Python Programming" AND published in 2020
 - `author__name:john* title:*programming` - Books by authors whose names start with "john" AND titles ending with "programming"
+- `price:>29.99 publication_date:>=2023-01-01` - Books with price greater than 29.99 AND published on or after January 1, 2023

 ## Fallback Behavior

 If the search term doesn't match any of the advanced syntax patterns, or if parsing fails, the mixin falls back to Django's default search behavior, ensuring compatibility and reliability.

+For number and date fields, if the provided value cannot be converted to the appropriate type (e.g., providing a non-numeric value for a numeric field), the mixin will also fall back to plain text search instead of throwing an error.